 Local Hero Program

 Originally funded by a seed grant from the Wise Guys Charity Fund in 2017, The Foster Festival was able to provide complimentary tickets to any Foster Festival performance to members of our community who may not be able to attend otherwise due to social or economic disadvantage.
 They also enjoyed a post-performance treat at Mahtay Café & Lounge.
-The Foster Festival is happy to announce that because of support we have received through the City of St. Catharines SCCIP Culture Builds Community grant, we will be continuing our Local Hero initiative throughout our 2018 Season.
-The Foster Festival has partnered with Bethlehem Housing and Support Services, the Walker Family Cancer Centre and the Ozanam Centre to provide complimentary tickets to families and individuals in the Niagara Region that have experienced some form of trauma in their lives.
+In summer 2018, The Foster Festival continued this program and is happy to announce that because of support we have received through the City of St. Catharines SCCIP Culture Builds Community grant, we will be continuing our Local Hero initiative throughout our 2019 Season.
+The Foster Festival has partnered with Bethlehem Housing and Support Services, the Walker Family Cancer Centre and the Ozanam Centre to provide complimentary tickets to families and individuals in St. Catharines and the Niagara Region that have experienced some form of trauma in their lives.
 We invite them to join us at the Foster Festival for an afternoon or evening of entertaining, professional theatre - on us!
-We're proud to provide an opportunity to experience entertaining and professional theatre in this wonderful partnership.
+We're proud to provide an opportunity to experience productions of Norm Foster's heartfelt comedy through these wonderful partnerships. #CampassionateSTC

 The Drama Club for all ages